Ukraine's capital barraged; 3 EU nation leaders to visit

 As Russia struggled to gain ground in Ukraine, U.S. administration officials alleged that Moscow had asked China for help, and Beijing had signaled that it would be willing to provide both military support and financial backing to help stave off effects of Western sanctions.

-The Kremlin denied asking China for military equipment to use in Ukraine, and China denied helping Moscow.
-Chinese Foreign Ministry spokesperson Zhao Lijian said Beijing’s stance was “completely objective, impartial and constructive,” and aimed at ending the conflict.
+Russia and China denied military assistance had been asked for or granted.

-Talks between Russian and Ukrainian negotiators were due to resume Tuesday, after failing to make a break through — or to break down — on Monday.
-The two sides had expressed some optimism about the negotiations, which Ukrainian presidential aide Mykhailo Podolyak said would discuss “peace, ceasefire, immediate withdrawal of troops & security guarantees.”
+Talks between Russian and Ukrainian negotiators resumed Tuesday, after failing to make a breakthrough — or to break down — on Monday.
+The two sides had expressed some optimism about the negotiations, which Ukrainian presidential aide Mykhailo Podolyak said were discussing “ceasefire” and “withdrawal of troops from the territory of the country."

 With each day, the human cost of the grinding war continues to rise.
 The Ukrainian general prosecutor’s office released details of two deadly Russian attacks that took place Monday: an artillery strike that hit a university and open-air market in the northern city of Chernihiv, killing 10, and the shooting of a 65-year-old woman on a bus that was evacuating civilians from a Kyiv suburb.